-Purpose: and the President of each SIG following the submission and review of the SIG's Annual Report.
+Purpose: This form is intended to document the summary of a verbal discussion between the HAA Director and the President of each SIG following the submission and review of the SIG's Annual Report.
 An HAA representative may also join the discussion.

+Deadline: This form should be completed by the HAA Director following the discussion above, and then submitted to the SIG President and the HAA representative no later than 30 days before the HAA Fall Board meeting.

+SIG NAME:

+SIG PRESIDENT'S NAME:

+HAA DIRECTOR'S NAME:

-Deadline: SIG NAME : SIG Presi DENT'S NAME: HAA DIRE CCTOR'S NAME: ANNUAL REPORT BEEN RECEIVED BY THE HAA: Y N CHECKPOINT DISCUSSION: 1) Let's discu ass the leadership team of your SIG.
-How many Board members do you have? prerequisites for being a Board member (time or meetings per month, financial donation, etc.)?
+HAS YOUR ANNUAL REPORT BEEN RECEIVED BY THE HAA: Y\\\\ N\\\\ DATE OF CHECKPOINT DISCUSSION: \\\\\

+1) Let's discuss the leadership team of your SIG.
+How many Board members do you have?\\\\

+What are the prerequisites for being a Board member (time or meetings per month, financial donation, etc.)?

 What are the expectations for being a Board member?
-Are there formal job descriptions? about your leadership succession plan for the upcoming year.
-Are you currently grooming someone to other Board members?
+Are there formal job descriptions?

+2) Let's talk about your leadership succession plan for the upcoming year.
+Are you currently grooming someone to succeed you/other Board members?
-3) How does your SIG define success?

 5) Let's talk about the financial stability of your SIG.
 How are you currently funding your activities/programs?

 6) Do you currently have 501(c)(3) or 501(c)(7) status?

-6) Based on the top challenges and successes over the past year (reported in your recent Annual Report), what are your SIG's top priorities for the upcoming year? your stors top priorities for the upcoming year: 7) What, if anything, is holding your SIG back?
-9) What analific abong would most banefit your SIG?
+6) Based on the top challenges and successes over the past year (reported in your recent Annual Report), what are your SIG's top priorities for the upcoming year?

+7) What, if anything, is holding your SIG back?

 8) What specific change would most benefit your SIG?

 9) If I, as your HAA SIG Director, or the HAA could help you with one thing, what would it be?

 10) Is there anything else you would like to discuss?

-APPENDIX B: MODEL ARTICLES OF INCORPORATION
+APPENDIX C: MODEL ARTICLES OF INCORPORATION